muhammad-bats/Neural-Insight-Study-Pack/Aritificial Intelligence and Computer Vision.md

 - `imgsz=640`: Specifies the input image size (640x640 pixels).
 - `batch=8`: Sets the batch size for training (number of images processed at a time).

-Alternatively, you can run the training using a Python script in an editor like **VS Code**.
+Alternatively, you can run the training process using a Python script in an editor like **VS Code**.
 Make sure your Conda environment is set as the interpreter for the project.
 Here's a sample script:

 ```python
   import ultralytics